 Best for Larger Capacity

-When it comes to smarter and top-notch technology, the Philips Avance Collection HD3175/62 is a great choice.
+When it comes to smarter and top-notch technology, the Philips Avance Collection HD3175/62 is a great choice a rice cooker in Singapore.
 It features patented heating technology that has a fragrance-retaining valve so you can have a bowl of well-cooked rice whenever you like.

 It’s built with a copper coating that helps to ensure balanced heating.
 The sloping design of the lid also provides more comfortable use.